Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR5 - Category: Testing - Upgrade Tests

-Modules **SHOULD** implement upgrade testing to ensure new features are implemented in a non-breaking fashion on mom-major releases.
+Modules **SHOULD** implement upgrade testing to ensure new features are implemented in a non-breaking fashion on non-major releases.

 <br>